The First Breeding Bird Atlas of Vermont (1976-1981)

 Registro GBIF

 Este recurso ha sido registrado en GBIF con el siguiente UUID: eba1cb5d-eafe-4828-99c4-e9f53f14d7bc.
-Vermont Center for Ecostudies publica este recurso y está registrado en GBIF como un publicador de datos avalado por U.S. Geological Survey.
+Vermont Center for Ecostudies publica este recurso y está registrado en GBIF como un publicador de datos avalado por GBIF-US.

 Palabras clave